MounikaBeerelly/JavaScript-Coding-Examples/README.md

 4. Reverse an array
 5. Return an array of elements that appear in both arrays.
 6. Write a function that returns the sum of all numbers in the array.
+7. Combine two arrays
+8. Check if two arrays are equal

 ## String Examples
 1. Reverses a String